 Firstly and most importantly, I have found each time Heidi had fun during the ADOS test, she would occasionally get frustrated, most especially if something she enjoyed was finished and she wanted to continue playing with it, but the testers were able to divert her attention to the next task.

 In fact the frustration levels decreased at each assessment.
-During our first assessment Heidi was obsessed with the bubbles (have I mentioned Bubbles was her first word ), Heidi frequently asked for the bubbles to reappear during the testing and cried several times.
+During our first assessment Heidi was obsessed with the bubbles (have I mentioned Bubbles was her first word :grin:), Heidi frequently asked for the bubbles to reappear during the testing and cried several times.
 At our second assessment Heidi took control of the bubble blower and ran around the room in circles blowing bubbles, after a slightly extended play she agreed to ‘finish bubbles’.
 During our third visit today Heidi was happy to let the tester blow the bubbles while Heidi spun in circles trying to pop them.

 |From February 2011|